-What is being assessed at a selection centre?
+What is being assessed at an assessment centre?

-Each exercise at a selection centre will assess one or more of these competencies in order to build up a complete picture of each candidate's abilities in relation to the job applied for.
+Each exercise at an assessment centre will assess one or more of these competencies in order to build up a complete picture of each candidate's abilities in relation to the job applied for.

 Computerised methods such as psychometric tests are more objective and don't suffer from observer bias, but observational are much more effective for assessing personal attributes and personal competencies.